 Format of submission: You can submit either a storyboard with an accompanying script or go ahead and create the final video—your choice!

 Due date and grading: Your video (or voice-overed storyboard) will be due in the last week of term.
-You’ll present it to your discussion group, where your TA and peers will grade it based on the grading rubric.
+You’ll present it to your Astro Chat discussion group, where your instructor and peers will grade it based on the grading rubric.

 Academic integrity and collaboration guidelines